mayfan/maynara.com/src/pages/blog/2019-11-16-feature-integration-for-a-conceptual-bike-sharing-mobile-application.md

           of interviewees; we wanted to talk to frequent and non-frequent cyclists to understand why and how they started cycling so that we could address their issues in our product.
+  - backgroundColor: '#E2E2E2'
+    column:
+      - content: >-
+          ### User interviews/Qualitative Survey

+          During the interviews, we asked individuals about their travel and commute behaviours in more depth.
+We wanted to understand how they travelled and the reason behind their behaviour.
+Further to this, they were also specifically asked about their attitude and feelings towards cycling in London or when on holidays.
+      - content: >-
+          ### Discover Trends and Identify Problems

+          **Affinity map** was generated with a large amount of data and quotes from the user interviews and online reviews, a few common trends and pain points were identified.
+After the problem statement was formed, we were able to focus on finding solutions and opportunity areas that guided our project.
 ---
 ![](/img/lime_main_2.png)